West Yorkshire Combined Authority - Thursday 19 June 2025, 11:00am - West Yorkshire Combined Authority Webcasting

 Mayor Tracy Brabin, Mayor of West Yorkshire - 1:35:03

-It is welcome, the value engineering, that we can just look again, but also how we are
+It is welcome, the value engineering, that we can just look again, but also how we arelearning lessons from this going forward, because what we really want to make sure is

 that when it comes to the CA, we know exactly how much we are intending to spend and we